Pearl Harbor events planned to commemorate Dec. 7 attack

 Events will be held at the Pearl Harbor National Memorial and on Ford Island.
 Events at the National Memorial will be open to the general public, while events on Ford Island will require base access to reach.

-On Thursday, the main commemoration event will take place in the morning at the Pearl Harbor National Memorial, with doors opening at 6 a.m. and the event going from 7 :50 to 9 a.m.
-From 1 to 2 p.m., another ceremony will take place at the USS Oklahoma Memorial on Ford Island.
+On Thursday the main commemoration event will take place in the morning at the National Memorial, with doors opening at 6 a.m. and the event going from 7 :50 to 9 a.m.
+In the afternoon from 1 to 2, another ceremony will take place at the USS Oklahoma Memorial on Ford Island.

-Note: Correction : A previous version of this article listed the wrong days for most of the events.